laraform/laraform/README.md

 # Laraform Community Edition (Vue.js)

 Laraform is a premium library aiming to become the world's best form builder tool for web developers.
-It enchances collaboration by standardizing the creation of forms accross projects and increases efficiency by eliminating a ton of repetitive work.
+It enhances collaboration by standardizing the creation of forms and increases efficiency by eliminating tons of repetitive work.
 Laraform comes with a lighter "Community Edition" and a full version which can be purchased at our website.

 ## Features